 > (require/typed racket/base [object-name (-> (U Struct-Type-Property Regexp) (U String Bytes Symbol))])

 - : (U Symbol String Bytes)

-Classes and units are not currently supported in Typed Racket.
-Support for classes is under development and will be in a future release.
+Units are not currently supported at all in Typed Racket, but they will potentially be supported in a future version.

 Not so much a caveat as a feature that may have unexpected consequences.
 To make programming with invariant type constructors (such as Boxof) easier, Typed Racket generalizes types that are used as arguments to invariant type constructors.
 For example: